 In order to receive important and timely race updates and information, please sign-up to receive periodic newsletters from Ultra Sports, LLC.
 Also, add the Race Director to your address book: Bob Becker, firstname.lastname@example.org.
 Phone: 954-439-2800.
 You may unsubscribe at any time.
 Sign-up here

 "Race Rules & Standards" have evolved over a dozen years to address personal, event and community safety, to avoid becoming the cause of traffic disruption on race weekend and to promote fair competition and sportsmanship.
 Compliance with them not only accomplishes these goals but goes a long way towards insuring that Monroe County will invite us back the following year to host KEYS100.
 These notes are directed to teams, individual runners, crew and drivers and even friends and family.
 Familiarity with them is a must.
 While we apologize for its length, please take the time to read and understand what is expected of everyone on race day.
-"Race Rules & Standards" appear on the race website under "Need to Know", will be printed, distributed and reviewed on race weekend at pre-race orientation and are printed here for your convenience.
+"Race Rules & Standards" appear on the race website under "Need to Know", will be reviewed at pre-race orientation and are printed here for your convenience.

 KEYS100—RACE RULES & STANDARDS